grafana/agent/docs/sources/flow/when-to-use-flow/prometheus-agent.md

 weight: 200
 ---

-## Should you use Flow or the Prometheus Agent Mode?
+## Comparing Flow with the Prometheus Agent Mode

 Grafana Agent Flow supports all of the [features][prom-agent-mode-blog] of the [Prometheus Agent Mode][prom-agent-mode-flag] via components such as:
 * `discovery.http`